 Soo, I made a really yummy breakfast out of it that you guys are going to love as much as me.
 Because sometimes savory breakfasts and brunches are so necessary.

 If a few seeds get into your heap of spiralized peppers, you can either leave them or pick them out.
 I left them and didn’t even know they were in the dish.
+Spiralize the onion too.

 Use kitchen scissors to cut the pepper and onion strands a couple times.
 I underestimated the importance of this step but if you skip it, it is literally one giant never ending strand 🙂

 Place the peppers and onion in a skillet over medium-high heat with avocado oil (extra virgin olive oil or coconut oil works too).
 Cook for about 7 minutes until things start to soften, tossing occasionally.

 Add the agave and sea salt and cook an additional 3 – 5 minutes, things will be softened and slightly browned.
 Use a spoon to make 3 – 4 holes in the peppers.

 Turn the heat to medium-low and crack the eggs into the holes.
 Cook the eggs until the clear part of the egg turns white.
 Sprinkle the with toasted pine nuts, basil, and hemp hearts!

-- 2 bell peppers, spiralized with blade A
+- 4 bell peppers, spiralized with blade A

 - 2 tablespoons avocado oil